Mobile Multi-Skilled Engineer (Mechanical)

 Create job alert

-Dematic has an excellent opportunity for a Mobile Multi‑Skilled Engineer to join our engineering team on a permanent basis.
-The role is part of a wider mobile engineering team responsible for breakdown cover for Dematic‑installed equipment across various customer sites in the UK.
+Dematic has an excellent opportunity for a Mobile Multi-Skilled Engineer to join our engineering team on a permanent basis.
+The role forms part of a wider mobile engineering team who are collectively responsible for undertaking and providing breakdown cover for Dematic installed equipment across various customer sites in the UK.

-The position will also support occasional scheduled service work focused on mechanical and electrical equipment within automated systems.
-We seek candidates with a bias toward mechanical systems and additional electrical knowledge.
+The position will also support occasional scheduled service work with a distinct focus on mechanical and electrical equipment within automated systems.
+We are seeking those with a bias in mechanical systems with the addition of electrical knowledge to help support the requirements of our customers.

-Due to the mobile nature of the position, you will travel out to customer sites across the UK regularly and provide call‑out support for emergency breakdowns.
-The company provides a van, tools, and equipment.
+Due to the mobile nature of the position, you will be travelling out to various customer sites across the UK on a regular basis and providing call-out support for emergency breakdowns.
+To support this, we provide a company van in addition to all the tools and equipment required to carry out the role.

 • Career Development